Essentuan/fuy.gg-loader/README.md

 ## Extending the loader

-To extend the loader first you create a [LanguageAdapter](https://maven.fabricmc.net/docs/fabric-loader-0.16.5/net/fabricmc/loader/api/LanguageAdapter.html) then add a [Dependency](https://github.com/Essentuan/fuy.gg-loader/blob/master/src/main/kotlin/com/busted_moments/loader/api/Dependency.kt) to the [FuyLoader](https://github.com/Essentuan/fuy.gg-loader/blob/master/src/main/kotlin/com/busted_moments/loader/FuyLoader.kt).
+To extend the loader first you create a [LanguageAdapter](https://maven.fabricmc.net/docs/fabric-loader-0.16.5/net/fabricmc/loader/api/LanguageAdapter.html) then add a [Dependency](https://github.com/Essentuan/fuy.gg-loader/blob/master/src/main/kotlin/com/busted_moments/loader/api/Dependency.kt) to the [FuyLoader](https://github.com/Essentuan/fuy.gg-loader/blob/master/src/main/kotlin/com/busted_moments/loader/FuyLoader.kt) in the `<init>` method of your LanguageAdapter.
 And thats it!
 Your mod will now be automatically updated and loaded.

 ## Quirks